mpa139/allanlab/_pages/about.md

 <b>Understanding the context under which Civil Infrastructure Systems (CIS) operate</b>
 *How sensors and models can be integrated to better understand system behaviors?*

 <b>Healthier building systems</b>
 *How can the performance of interconnected facility systems  be determined for setting proactive management strategies?*

 <b>Testbeds utilized</b>: legacy and smart buildings, airports, highways.

-*Tools utilized*: Building information models, data driven methodologies, advanced visualization
+<b>Tools utilized</b>: Building information models, data driven methodologies, advanced visualization